denmercs/Programming-notes/LAMBDA CS NOTES.md

-# Algorithm & Data Structures
+# Algorithm & Data Structures -- LAMBDA

 - analysis on how many operations that the computer will be needed to solve a problem
 - https://www.bigocheatsheet.com/